fjsantam/bespoke-npo-taxonomies/index.md

 title: Replication Files
 ---

-Replication files for the paper (under review):
+This is a website that hosts replication steps and files for the paper (under review):

 > Santamarina, F. J., Lecy, J. D., & van Holm, E.J.
 How To Code A Million Missions: Developing Bespoke Nonprofit Activity Codes Using Machine Learning Algorithms.